AntonOresten/Auton.jl/README.md

 ## Models

-Auton uses PromptingTools.jl to manage conversations and stream responses, and can thus handle any model and schema.
+Auton uses [PromptingTools.jl](https://github.com/svilupp/PromptingTools.jl) to manage conversations and stream responses, and can thus handle any model and schema.

-GoogleGenAI.jl (which is used by PromptingTools.jl for Gemini models) does not seem to support streaming, so those models are currently not supported by Auton.
+For Google models like Gemini, you additionally need to load the [GoogleGenAI.jl](https://github.com/tylerjthomas9/GoogleGenAI.jl) package.

 ## API keys